rofirrim/pasko/README.md

 This is a very simple compiler whose goal is to implement [ISO 7185:1990](https://archive.org/details/iso-iec-7185-1990-Pascal).

-> ⚠️ This is still very much in MVP state, so don't expect much yet. ⚠️

 It is implemented in [rust](https://www.rust-lang.org) and uses the following main crates as dependences:

 - [lalrpop](https://crates.io/crates/lalrpop) for the syntactic parser